JEreth/archiCap/README.md

 of functions, e.g. edge processing, event logs and stream processing are often used together to build a so-called event hub.

 - [x] **Capabilities** constitute the business link (i.e. the actual reason why a component is used) and the possibilities that are enabled by a component, e.g. *distribution of event-driven data to multiple receivers* for an event log.
+Capabilities can be further specified with individual attribute sets.

 ### Other features